 John’s $20,000 Roller-Coaster Ride

 Naturally, John began to panic.
 What if the market continues to tank?
-I can’t afford another $20,000 hit next month!
+I can’t afford another $19,000 hit next month!
 To keep from losing any more of his savings, he sold off his mutual funds and moved the cash into a money market account to ride out the storm.

-Where John and Millions of Others Went Wrong
+Where John and Millions of Others Went Wrong?

 1. Don’t Bail on Your Investments

-When John’s retirement balance began dropping, his knee-jerk reaction was to protect the money he still had by getting rid of his "risky" mutual fund investments and moving his money to something "safe,” until the market stabilized.
+When John’s retirement balance began dropping, his knee-jerk reaction was to protect the money he still had by getting rid of his "risky" mutual fund investments and moving his money to something "safe" until the market stabilized.

 "If you miss some of the better up days in a volatile market, that’s going to significantly hinder your investment performance," Erik explained.

-According to Fidelity Investments, if an investor missed the best five investment days between January 1, 1980, and March 31, 2015, they would’ve missed out on roughly $200,000, based on the hypothetical growth of $10,000.
-Those losses doubled to $400,000 if they missed out on the best 30 days.
+According to Fidelity Investments, if an investor starting with $10,000 had missed the best five investment days between January 1, 1980, and May 20, 2016, they would’ve missed out on roughly $180,000 in growth.
+That number more than doubled to $414,000 if they missed out on the best 30 days.*

 2. Keep Investing—Especially When the Market Is Down

-And, that’s not all.
-Historically, the stock market has always recovered its losses.
-Sometimes in a day.
+And that’s not all.
+Historically, the stock market has always recovered its losses.(6) Sometimes in a day.
 Sometimes in a week.
-Sometimes in a month or over several months.
+Sometimes in months or years.
 But it always has.
-And when the market does go back up so will the value of your mutual funds.
+And when the market does go back up, so will the value of your mutual funds.